 Web Workshop - a brief history

 It all began when Jenny was first introduced to the WWW in 1996.
-A fascination with the combination of technology, mark-up language, code and graphic design lead to the decision to start learning web design and designing websites in 1997.
-She started out on the web under the name WebThing (yes she did LOL!) designing part-time while learning as much as possible about the Internet and the World Wide Web.
+A fascination with the combination of technology, mark-up language, code and graphic design lead to the decision to learn web design and she started designing websites in 1997.

-Those were the days of hand coding HTML 4.0 and CSS, and that was also when Microsoft Chat Rooms were legitimate places to chat about business, the best way to get help from pros in the US.
+Those were the days of hand coding HTML 4.0 and CSS, and that was also when Microsoft Chat Rooms were legitimate places to chat about business, and the best way to get help from pros in the US.
 The time difference meant getting up at 2 or 3 in the morning to join chats dealing with web design fundamentals HTML, ASP and CSS.
-Jenny was fortunate to meet Molly Holzschlag one of the most influential women in the world on all things Web.
+Jenny was fortunate to meet Molly Holzschlag online, one of the most influential women in the world on all things Web.
 Molly was an active participant and moderator of some very technical chat rooms at the time and provided the most valuable information, references and tutorials Jenny could lay her hands on from a distance.
-Molly advised what to study, what books to buy (some she even authored) and answered the many questions relating to what was then in South Africa relatively new Internet technology.
+Molly advised what to study, what books to buy (some she authored by Molly) and answered the many questions relating to, what was then in South Africa, relatively new Internet technology.

-Having left the corporate world in 1999 to pursue the entrepreneurial route, Jenny decided that WebThing was probably not the most professional name for a business intending to go places.
-She found that there was a need to provide a range of related services like corporate identity, logo design, company profile presentations and more and so registered a company with the name CoZa Design.
+A few years later Jenny was ready to leave the corporate world, and in 1999 took the risk of following her passion and headed off on the entrepreneurial route.
+We soon found that there was a need to provide a range of related services like corporate identity, logo design, company profile presentations and more and so registered a company with the name CoZa Design.
 CoZa Design built a solid reputation of quality work and services, and subsequently had to sub-contract developers and designers to fill the demand.

 A relationship forged with a marketing company in London saw the business branch out to the United Kingdom providing web design services to a number of businesses in the UK.

 In the 90s and early 2000s - the days of Excite, LookSmart, Ask, Jeeves, Yahoo, AltaVista, Dmoz - keeping up with search engine algorithms and good organic SEO was as complex then as it is today.
 With the advent of Google in 1998 the business started providing comprehensive SEO services.
-And then followed Google Adwords in 2000/2001 bringing with it a new learning curve entirely.
+Then followed the dawn of the now indespensible Google Adwords in 2000/2001 bringing with it a new learning curve entirely.